Categories

 The category for ants, bees, beetles and bugs; caddisflies, cockroaches and crickets; earwigs, fleas and flies; grasshoppers, lacewings and lice; mantids, mayflies and stick insects; termites, thrips, and wasps, to name the main ones.
 This year, Springtails should also go into this category.

 (Butterflies, moths, dragonflies and damselflies should go into Butterflies & Dragonflies.
-Spiders, ticks and mites should go into the new category of Arachnids.)
+Spiders, ticks and mites should go into the Arachnids category.)

 You could photograph insects in extreme close-up or framed by their surroundings; with a creative twist or exhibiting interesting behaviour.